-- 68. Novel transactions are those of which the College has no experience or are outside of its range of normal business.
+- 74. Novel transactions are those of which the College has no experience or are outside of its range of normal business.
 Contentious transactions are those that might cause criticism of the Corporation by Parliament, the public or the media.
 Repercussive transactions are those likely to cause pressure on other colleges or other parts of the public sector to take a similar approach and hence have wider financial implications.
-Transactions by colleges or their subsidiaries that may be considered novel, contentious and/or repercussive will be referred to DfE for prior approval. - 69.
-Internally, these types of transactions require specific approvals as follows: - a.
+Transactions by colleges or their subsidiaries that may be considered novel, contentious and/or repercussive will be referred to DfE for prior approval. - 75.
+The approaches to special severance (para 66), compensation (para 70) and ex gratia (para 72) payments are set out above.
+Other types of novel, contentious or repercussive transactions require the following internal approvals: - a.
 The Principal: up to £250,000 - b.
 The Senior Management Team (acting collectively): up to £500,000 - c.
-Transactions with a value of £500,000 or more shall require the approval of the Finance and General Purposes Committee - 70.
-Individuals will not both initiate and be involved in the approval of unusual transactions.
+Transactions with a value of £500,000 or more shall require the approval of the Finance and General Purposes Committee.

+76. Individuals will not both initiate and be involved in the approval of these types of transactions.